 A chess game featuring some of London’s most-notable architecture from the brutalist movement including Trellick Tower, Petty France, Centrepoint and Cromwell Tower to name just a few.

 This is a 32-piece set cast in hand-cast resin, all double weighted pieces with soft felt bases and sold with a hand screen-printed Corian playing board and presentation box.
-But it doesn’t come cheap.
+But again, it doesn’t come cheap.
 Presumably because of that construction.
 You will need to find £395 to secure this set, which is a bit hefty when it comes to a gift.
 Maybe a gift to yourself if you have had a good year.

 44. A-frame keychain by Finest Imaginary

-To offset the huge price of that last finds is something at the other end of the price spectrum.
+To offset the huge price of those last finds here is something at the other end of the price spectrum.

 A keychain and one featuring a shiny, gold metal and blue-toned enamel A-frame cabin, finished with a gold-plated keyring attachment.

-£8.50 for this and do check out the Palm Springs necklaces by the same designer too.
+£10 for this.
+But do check out the Palm Springs necklaces by the same designer too.
 Lovely little things and again, affordable and eye-catching gifts.

 46. House of Notes by Cinqpoints

 It’s a house.
 It contains notes.
 That’s pretty much it really.
 And that’s enough to appeal to me.